thoth-station/meteor-operator/README.md

 ## Quick build and deploy to a cluster

-The following commands will build the image, push it to the container registry, and deploy the operator to the `meteor-system` namespace of your currently configured cluster (as per your `$KUBECONFIG`):
+The following commands will build the image, push it to the container registry, and deploy the operator to the `aicoe-meteor` namespace of your currently configured cluster (as per your `$KUBECONFIG`):

 If you want to use a custom image name/version: